caspervonb/bitty/readme.markdown

 The server will also watch the files matching a pattern and emit server sent events when these files change.

+It can also inject the bundle in the client runtime, the client needs to be able to accept a remote debugging connection, for now only chrome is enabled and it wants port 9222.

 ## Options
 -C, --directory
 :    change the working directory